MarioHG470/x6ecan637f/CONTRIBUTING.md

 🤝 Contributing to Secure Toolkit

 Thank you for your interest in contributing to Secure Toolkit!
-We welcome all contributions — from bug fixes and documentation improvements to new features and ideas.
+We welcome contributions of all kinds — from code and documentation to bug reports and community support.

+Prerequisites
+- Java 17+
+- Maven
+- Git

 🛠️ Getting Started